Why dental care is important for seniors

 Otherwise known as simple wear and tear, many years of chewing and grinding can take their toll on an aging set of teeth.
 As enamel wears down, the risk for cavities increases.

 This includes oral cancer and less serious illnesses, such as thrush, which is an abnormal growth of fungus in the mouth.

-One of the major causes of tooth loss in adults can also be a painless disease.
-Sometimes referred to as periodontal disease, it’s caused by plaque forming on teeth.
+One of the major causes of tooth loss in adults, gum disease--Sometimes referred to as periodontal disease--is caused by plaque forming on teeth.
 Check out the warning signs and see your dentist if you suspect you have gum disease because the sooner you treat it the better.
-Thankfully, it’s easy to prevent gum disease in elderly from developing in the first place, by practicing proper oral hygiene.
+Thankfully, it’s easy to prevent gum disease in elderly adults from developing in the first place, by practicing proper oral hygiene.

 Often accompanied by gum disease, the roots of your teeth may become exposed as your gums recede, leading to an increased rate of decay as you age.

 6. Sensitive Teeth